Intercultural Design / Tasks

 - codifies acceptable conduct in society

-- serves as a guideline for behaviour, dress, language and demeanour in a situation
+- serves as a guideline for behaviour, dress, language and demeanour in

 - servers as a template for expectations in a social group